abudhaka/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly availability, in addition to restricting denial-of-service (DoS) attack to the network.
 A load balancer adds additional layer of security to a website.
 Load balancers can reduce the load on web servers and optimize traffic for a better user experience (Rhine, 2019).
 Moreover, load balancers can defends web servers against denial-of-service attacks.

 The advantage of a jump box is that it adds a layer of security by not letting admins or clients directly connect to the servers.
 Any user on the network can access and potentially attack any server in the network.
-But, when Jump Box is employed, controls can be put in place by allowing only the whitelisted IP addresses to connect to the servers through Jump Box (Erat, 2016).
+But, when a jump box is employed, controls can be put in place by allowing only the whitelisted IP addresses to connect to the servers through jump box (Erat, 2016).

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network traffic and system CPU, memory, and load.
 - Filebeat monitors log files for real-time incident response, as well as collects log events, and forwards them either to Elasticsearch or Logstash.